Testing Microservices, the sane way

 — Hypothesis: which has a unique approach to things.
 It is based on a fuzzer-kind of mechanics where data generation is based off a byte stream that can get higher or lower in complexity.
 Hypothesis is unique in how it runs under the cover and probably the most usable of all variants here.
 It does have a different approach to how things run and I’m not too familiar, but it must be said it offers a lot more than what Haskell variants do as well.

 Fuzzing, on the other hand, concerns with feeding knowingly invalid and junk inputs to an application to see if the application fails accordingly.
+Index-out-of-bounds errors are the mostly commonly unearthed ones, but it isn’t unusual for infinite loops, recursion limit exceeded, divide-by-zero and out-of-memory errors to surface during a rigorous fuzz test.

 There are different sorts of tools available for fuzzing — there are coverage based fuzzers like afl as well as tools like the address sanitizer, thread sanitizer, memory sanitizer, undefined behavior sanitizer and the leak sanitizer to name a few.